Madalynn C. Rucker, M.A.

-Lilyane Glamben has over 20 years experience in nonprofit administration.
-She began her career in higher education, serving as Assistant Dean of Multicultural Education, Academic Advising Dean to Entering Students and Assistant Dean of Faculty at Hampshire College, Amherst, MA.
-In New York City, she was Associate Director of the NAACP’s NYC ACT-SO program (Afro-Academic, Cultural, Technological and Scientific Olympics), then Deputy Director and Acting Executive Director of The Sister Fund (a small private women’s foundation).
-She was instrumental in launching the foundation’s Faith and Feminism initiative.
-Recently she spent a year working abroad with Jagori Grameen, one of the premier women’s rights organizations in India and lived in beautiful Himachal Pradesh, at the foothills of the Himalayas (about an hour from Dharamsala/McLeod Ganj, home of H.H. the Dalai Lama).
-Since returning to the U.S., she has chosen to relocate to Sacramento to help care for her elderly mother who has dementia.
+Lilyane has over 20 years’ experience in nonprofit administration.
+She began her career in higher education, serving in a variety of roles at Hampshire College (Amherst, MA), including Assistant Dean of Multicultural Education, Academic Advising Dean to Entering Students and Assistant Dean of Faculty.
+Later, while in New York City, she was Associate Director of the NAACP’s NYC ACT-SO (Afro-Academic, Cultural, Technological and Scientific Olympics) program, then Deputy Director and Acting Executive Director of The Sister Fund (a small private women’s foundation) where she was instrumental in launching the foundation’s Faith and Feminism initiative.
+She has since consulted internationally, spending a year with Jagori Grameen, a women’s rights organizations in India (Himachal Pradesh).
+Since returning to the U.S., she relocated to Sacramento to help care for her mother who has dementia, now 99 years old.

-Lilyane is proud to have earned her bachelor’s degree in International Studies from the oldest women’s learning institution in the country, Mount Holyoke College (South Hadley, MA); and, her M.Ed. in Organizational Development from the University of Massachusetts, Amherst.
+Lilyane earned her B.A. in International Relations from Mount Holyoke College (South Hadley, MA); and, her M.Ed. in Organizational Development from the University of Massachusetts, Amherst.